TakumiOtagaki/PseudoknotVisualizer/README.md

 ## Installation of PseudoknotVisualizer
-### overview
+### overview of the installation
 1. Clone this repository.
-2. Rewrite config.py; path and other enviromental variables.
+2. Rewrite `config.py`: path and other enviromental variables.
-3. Rewrite or create `~/.pymolrc.py` in order to load the extension at startup.
+3. Rewrite or create `~/.pymolrc.py` in order to load the extension at startup automatically.

 -----